wiresjs/wires-domain/README.md

 	$query.get("name@int");

 ?name should be integer.
-Empty string fill case an exception.
+Empty string will cause an exception.

 ### moment

-Set "moment" parameter to get date in moment format.
+Set "moment" parameter to get date in momentjs format.

 	$query.get("date@moment('MM-DD-YYYY')");